 Penalties and fees will continue to be assessed, so you will need to pay your taxes as soon as possible – even if that means dipping into your savings or taking out a loan to do so.
 You should avoid payday loans, but you might consider a loan from a peer to peer lending company such as Lending Club.
 They can have the money to you in a matter of days if you qualify for a loan.
 Another option is using a credit card to pay your taxes.
 This isn’t recommended for everyone because there are usually fees and interest rates involved.
 But it can be better than the alternative, which includes penalties and fees.

-If you don’t pay your tax bill, the IRS can file a Notice of Federal Tax Lien, which can damage your credit score.
+If you don’t pay your tax bill, the IRS can file a Notice of Federal Tax Lien, which can damage your credit score and cause other problems.

 Failure to file or pay taxes can result in fines, ruined credit, or even jail time